Thytu/OpenAdv/README.md

 - [ ] Support more attacks
     - [ ] Carlini & Wagner
     - [ ] Deepfool
+    - [ ] Limited-memory Broyden-Fletcher-Goldfarb-Shanno
+    - [ ] Jacobian-based Saliency Map
 - [ ] Add Changelog
 - [ ] Custom Model Support

-See the [open issues](https://github.com/Thytu/Adversarial-attacks/issues) for a full list of proposed features and known issues.
+See the [open issues](https://github.com/Thytu/OpenAdv/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>